-Whether you want to leave your day job or simply want some extra money as a side income, Blogging is the best way to win your freedom.
+Whether you want to leave your day job or simply want to earn some extra money as a side income, Blogging is one of the best ways to win your freedom.

 But Blogging is not limited to these only.